 Australian startups raised $5.1bn across 712 deals in 2022, down from $7.3bn across 731 deals in 2021.
 The research was sponsored by JP Morgan, Silicon Valley Bank, Deloitte, Google Cloud and Sling & Stone.

 Toshiba's bidders win a $10.6bn loan commitment.

-Top Japanese banks are going to issue commitment letters for a $10.6bn loan that backs a Japan Industrial Partners-led consortium's takeover offer for Toshiba, Bloomberg
+Top Japanese banks are going to issue commitment letters for a $10.6bn loan that backs a Japan Industrial Partners-led consortium's takeover offer for Toshiba, Bloomberg reported.

 Lenders including Sumitomo Mitsui Financial Group, agreed to issue the letters this week.
 The banks are still demanding senior positions in Toshiba's management for their representatives, should a takeover happen.

 Toshiba announces offer from JIP as saga enters its final stages.